 Student Academy of Audiology (SAA)

 The Student Academy of Audiology (SAA) is the professional student organization dedicated to the advancement of educational and clinical training in the profession of Audiology with emphasis in enhanced patient care.
 SAA is affiliated with the American Academy of Audiology.
-The Pitt Chapter of SAA promotes public awareness of Audiology and student involvement in social, community, and educational programs.
-Information about SAA meetings along with announcements of coming events will be placed in students' mailboxes and posted in the department.
+The Pitt Chapter of SAA promotes public awareness of Audiology and student involvement in social, community and educational programs.
+Information about SAA meetings along with announcements of coming events will be distributed by the department.